quintonv/TeleMongo/README.md

 The extension method DataSourceRequest.GetPagedData<T>() will translate the Telerik DataSourceRequest object from a DataGrid into a Mongo FluentAPI query and then execute it.

-# TeleMongo
-This is a small extension that I started writing to support Mongo from the Telerik DataSourceRequest object.

-The extension method DataSourceRequest.GetPagedData<T>() will translate the Telerik DataSourceRequest object from a DataGrid into a Mongo FluentAPI query and then execute it.

     //Sample Code
     public async Task<ActionResult> ReadSomeData([DataSourceRequest]DataSourceRequest request)
     {